Pregnancy Skincare Issues and How to Fix them the Non Toxic Way

 For days when you simply can't be bothered to wash your hair, use a sulfate free dry shampoo to control oil and keep your locks smelling fresh.

 The link between hair treatment products and birth defects has not been established.
 But if you’re considering colouring, bleaching, perming, or straightening your hair, there are steps you can take to reduce the risk of chemicals harming your baby.
-The Mayo Clinic suggests wearing gloves when handling dye and leaving the product on no longer than directed.
+NHS suggests wearing gloves when handling dye and leaving the product on no longer than directed.
 You can also swap regular hair dye with semi-permanent vegetable dye like henna.

 In addition, you might consider waiting until after the first trimester to treat your hair.
 Anytime you go for a hair treatment, make sure that it is done in a well ventilated area.